austinhuang0131/joinmatrix/guide.md

 permalink: guide/
 ---

 Welcome!
 This website aims to be a beginner-friendly guide to Matrix (sometimes mistakenly known as Element).
-Without further due, let's begin:

 ## Why Matrix?